2009–10 Edmonton Oilers season

 The 2009–10 Edmonton Oilers season was the team's 38th season of play, its 31st as a member of the National Hockey League (NHL).
 The 2009–10 season was one of the poorest in franchise history as the Oilers finished last in the NHL.
-The team's 62 points was the second-lowest point total in franchise history and they missed the playoffs for the fourth straight season.
-After the regular season the Oilers won the 2010 NHL Draft lottery on April 13, 2010, and earned the first overall pick for the first time in franchise history.
+The team's 62 points were the second-lowest point total in franchise history (the lowest point total was 60 points obtained back in 1992–93).
+However, despite the misery endured that season, the Oilers were compensated on April 13, 2010, when they won the 2010 NHL Draft Lottery to pick first overall for the first time in franchise history.

+This season the Oilers missed the Stanley Cup playoffs for the fourth consecutive season having not appeared in a playoff game since Game 7 of the 2006 Stanley Cup Finals against the Carolina Hurricanes.
+This would continue until their 2016–17 season.